-Insulator made up of different insulating materials like plastic, rubber, mica, wood, glass, etc.
+Insulators made up of different types of insulating materials like plastic, rubber, mica, wood, glass, etc.

 In the electrical system, the specific insulating materials used like porcelain, glass, steatite, polymer, ceramic, PVC.

-Porcelain material of the insulator is best in an electrical power system.
-It is commonly used in overhead transmission and distribution system.
+- Porcelain material of the insulator is best in an electrical power system.
+It is commonly used in overhead transmission and distribution systems.

-Multiple insulators material are easily available in the market.
+Multiple insulator materials are easily available in the market.